-Do you see patients in states other than CA, IL and NJ?
+Do you see patients in states other than CA, IL, FL and NJ?

-Physical therapists must be licensed in the states in which their patients are located, and currently I am licensed in the states of CA, IL and NJ.
-This means that in order for me to treat you, you must physically be in either CA, IL or NJ.
+Physical therapists must be licensed in the states in which their patients are located, and currently I am able to provide telehealth in the states of CA, IL, FL and NJ.
+This means that in order for me to treat you, you must physically be in either CA, IL, FL or NJ.

 How much does each session cost?

 Please see our Services page for a breakdown of cost for each service, including our FREE 15-minute consultation.

 What should I wear for our online physical therapy sessions?